 Commencement activities are held at the end each term (Spring, Summer, Fall).
 An Honors Convocation ceremony is held, by invitation only, the Friday before the Commencement Ceremony.

 Honors Convocation is a time to recognize those students who have maintained a high level of academic achievement throughout their program of study.
 These students graduate with honors based on their cumulative grade point average determined after the first ten weeks of their final term.
 Honors are awarded at three levels: Summa Cum Laude (3.90 - 4.00), Magna Cum Laude (3.75 - 3.89), or Cum Laude (3.60 - 3.74).
 Any change in the level of honors at the end of the term will be reflected on the diploma as well as official transcripts.

-Although graduate students will not receive a Latin Honor designation, they may be invited to attend the Honors Convocation and be recognized as award recipients.
+Although graduate students will not receive a Latin Honor designation, they are invited to attend the Honors Convocation and be recognized as graduate degree recipients.
+Other students, undergraduate or graduate, may be invited to Honors Convocation as award recipients.
 These students are selected by faculty based on specified criteria for each award.
 The College is very fortunate to have the support of several donors who financially support the efforts exhibited by our graduates.
 Graduates are recognized for their clinical excellence as well as for their service to the College and fellow students.

 Commencement is the moment students have been waiting for throughout their educational program.
 It’s their light at the end of the tunnel – a time to celebrate and be recognized for the knowledge they have gained to care for others as well as continue their search for knowledge.
 Powell Hall has been used as the venue for graduation, with seating capacity that eliminates the need to issue tickets for guests to attend.
-Candidates for commencement will receive written notification regarding the date, time, location, regalia, and other aspects of the ceremony approximately six weeks prior to the date.
+Candidates for commencement will receive written notification regarding the date, time, location, regalia, and other aspects of the ceremony during their final term at Goldfarb School of Nursing.

 Information for Degree Candidates